sunjilkh/Quantifying-and-mitigating-explanation-drift-under-INT8-quantization/README.md

 ## License

 The contents of this repository are released under the Creative Commons Attribution 4.0 International licence (`LICENSE`).
-The two datasets remain under their own terms.
+The datasets remain under their own terms.